google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 Best for Unclogging Pores

-Salicylic acid penetrates into the pores and helps dissolve oil and dead skin.
+Salicylic acid enters into the pores and helps dissolve oil and dead skin.

 How to use?